Dipping in the Ganges

 it is well known.
 The dirt, once dissolved, stays dissolved.
 It does not jump

 on to the next body that swims in it.
-Science will have you believe that the
+Eco,scinr science will have us believe that the

-moment you get into the water, the dirt flies out and covers your body.
+moment you get into the water, the dirt leaves the water and covers your body.
 It has been waiting for something or someone to latch onto.
 That is

 It is about time that